-- Check the transmission interlock.
+- Your vehicle has the Immobilizer.
+System.
+You should use a properly-coded master or valet key to start the engine (see page 81).
+A key that is not properly coded will cause the immobilizer system indicator in the dash panel to blink rapidly. - Check the transmission interlock.
 The transmission must be in Park or Neutral or the starter will not operate. - Turn the ignition switch to ON (II).
 Turn on the headlights and check their brightness.
 If the headlights are very dim or don't light at all, the battery is discharged.
-See Jump Starting on page 297. - Turn the ignition switch to START (III).
+See Jump Starting on page 313.

+Turn the ignition switch to START (III).
 If the headlights do not dim, check the condition of the fuses.
 If the fuses are OK, there is probably something wrong with the electrical circuit for the ignition switch or starter motor.
 You will need a qualified technician to determine the problem.
-(See Emergency Towing on page 311.)
+(See Emergency Towing on page 329.)

 If the headlights dim noticeably or go out when you try to start the engine, either the battery is discharged or the connections are corroded.
-Check the condition of the battery and terminal connections (see page 251).
-You can then try jump starting the vehicle from a booster battery (see page 297).
+Check the condition of the battery and terminal connections (see page 267).
+You can then try jump starting the vehicle from a booster battery (see page 313).